 In connection with the Capitala Acquisition, ML Management entered into a transition services agreement with CIA to provide certain non-investment advisory services upon reasonable request.
-There were no outstanding service fees as at December 31, 2024 (December 31, 2023-\$0.3 million) given the transition services agreement expired on March 31, 2024.
+There were no outstanding service fees as at March 31, 2025 (December 31, 2024- \$nil) given the transition services agreement expired on March 31, 2024.